ciscoheat/mithril-hx/README.md

 ## Webshop

-A simple (incomplete) webshop to demonstrate the power of Mithril.
+A simple (and incomplete) webshop to demonstrate the power of Mithril.

 1. `haxe webshop.hxml`
 1. Open `bin/webshop/index.html` in a browser.

 ## From scratch

-If you prefer a bare-bones example without cloning, create the following two files and follow the instructions below:
+If you prefer a bare-bones example (doesn't require cloning), create the following two files and follow the instructions below:

 **index.html**